tkiat/my-writings-public/blog/software/firmware/libreboot-from-source.md

 $ sudo make install-dependencies-ubuntu
 ```

-Don't worry about the word Ubuntu here, it also worked on Debian.
-As for the build, unless you open Thinkpad shop (in which case, just type `make`) you should build only the model you need, something like
+Don't worry about the word Ubuntu here as it also works on Debian.
+As for the build, unless you open a Thinkpad shop (in which case, just type `make`) you should build only the model you need, something like

 ```
 $ ./build boot roms x200_8mb